 It is no secret that physical exercise is good for chess players.
 It is supposed to help to deal with tiredness during the game.
 However, fitness training is also good for your mind – another way to feel positive and burn off some steam.

-Visualize possible scenarios that will arise during the game – how to meet a certain profile of the player, how to react when things are tough.
+Visualize possible scenarios that will arise during the game – how to meet a certain profile of the player, and how to react when things are tough.
 Remember not to panic under any circumstance.
-Remember your tournament plan, think about what risks you are willing to take and go for it.
+Remember your tournament plan, think about what risks you are willing to take, and go for it.

 We hope this article turns out useful for those trying to do better at tournaments.
 It is one thing to train at home and another one to perform at tournaments.
 In the heat of the battle is important to stay focused, trust your abilities and avoid negativity.
 This basic knowledge seems so easy to remember and yet we often forget it as soon as the first round begins.
 Thank you for reading and feel free to share your thoughts with us.